TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 Share:

-Even in the face of all the controversy, TikTok has become a go-to app for millions of users and a must-use for countless advertisers.
-Here, we explore the evolution of TikTok through a collection of stats and facts.
-We’ll cover all the good stuff and all the ban-related stuff as we look to paint a picture of why TikTok continues to be the talk of the digital advertising town.
+While TikTok’s future remains uncertain, advertisers haven’t pulled back on their investments in the platform.
+Here, we explore the evolution of this paradigm-shifting app through a collection of stats and facts.
+We’ll cover all the good stuff and all the ban-related stuff as we paint a picture of why TikTok continues to be the talk of the digital advertising town.

 TikTok’s Meteoric Rise In Popularity